Table of Contents

-PAMPs lead to cytokine and chemokine production in response to a pathogenic infection.
-Through an assortment of proteins and by recognition of PAMPs, PRRs can activate inflammation, clotting and complement pathways, opsonisation and apoptosis.
+PAMPs leads to cytokine and chemokine production in response to a pathogenic infection.
+Through an assortment of proteins and by recognition of PAMPs, PRRs can activate inflammation, clotting and complement pathways, opsonization and apoptosis.

 There are many receptor families (PAMPs), and diverse receptors in every family strengthen the innate immune response and decrease chances of pathogen evasion.
 These receptors are capable of bringing about a synchronized reaction to pathogenic infections due to extensive communication among different signaling pathways.

 Note: Recognition is structurally-specific but what is recognized is common to whole groups of organisms or host cells.